 T On February 2nd, 2019 over 15.000 people joined the Mumbai Gay Pride to celebrate the freedom of homosexuality.
 It was the first time after India’s Supreme Court decriminalized Section 377 in September 2018, a colonial law that declared gay sex to be illegal.
 The parade that started from Mumbai’s August Kranti Maidan – where Mahatma Gandhi began the Quit India Movement against the British occupation in 1942 – included 27 events to raise awareness for the LGBTQ+ community and educate people about it.
-We selected some of the most colorful and powerful pics of the gay pride event with more than 15.000 participants in India sharing the love and success of the openly queer event Mumbai Pride 2019 on Couple of Men.
+We selected some of the most colorful and powerful pics of the gay pride event in India with more than 15.000 participants sharing the love and success of the openly queer event Mumbai Pride 2019 on Couple of Men.

 Main Photo © QGraphy

 After the decriminalization of gay sex by the Indian Supreme Court in September 2018 members of the LGBTQ+ community – along with their families and friends – used the chance to celebrate their new freedom during Queer Azaadi Mumbai Pride (Mumbai LGBTQ+ Pride 2019) on February 2nd, 2019.
 Without any fear of legal consequences (under Section 377 gay sex was punishable with prison up to ten years) the record attendance of 15.000 people celebrated the year’s theme ‘Pride for All’ without anybody wearing masks for the very first time. ‘‘Not only activists but everyone at the parade, they could say they were LGBTI without any fear’, co-organizer Ankit Bhuptani told Gay Star News.